-Near-Term Priority Actions

-It is necessary to relocate buildings that can be moved, replace buildings that cannot be moved, and proactively replace infrastructure for which protection is impossible.
+Near-Term Priority Actions It is necessary to relocate buildings that can be moved, replace buildings that cannot be moved, and to proactively replace critical infrastructure for which protection is impossible.
 Community leaders discussed the following potential actions during the planning meetings on May 10 and 11.
-These will be finalized in the forthcoming Community Plan.

-- 1. Replace the boat landing and hovercraft landing as soon as possible. - 2.
-Relocate two armory buildings and two warehouses. - 3.
-Relocate one to two homes. - 4.
-Collaborate with Lower Yukon Kuskokwim School District to ensure school services are not interrupted by erosion.
-This may require building a new school on the west side of town and having discussions about collaborating on geotechnical studies and future options for water, sewer, electric, and heating utilities. - 5.
+These will be finalized in the forthcoming Community Plan. - 1.
+Replace the boat landing and hovercraft landing as soon as possible. - 2.
+Relocate two armory buildings and two warehouses. - Collaborate with Lower Yukon Kuskokwim School District to ensure school services are not interrupted by erosion.
+This may require building a new school on the west side of town. - 4.
 Hire a consultant to conduct a climate risk assessment for the current community location and potential relocation sites.
-This effort aims to support long-term planning by gathering the best available science regarding permafrost, flooding, and erosion impacts to infrastructure. - 6.
-Begin community-based erosion and flood monitoring. - 7.
+This effort aims to support long-term planning by gathering the best available science regarding permafrost, flooding, and erosion impacts to infrastructure. - 5.
+Begin community-based erosion and flood monitoring. - 6.
 Work with the US Army Corps of Engineers to prevent erosion from damaging the community.